beeware/rubicon-objc/docs/how-to/type-mapping.rst

     in your code.

-If you have an :class:`~rubicon.objc.api.NSString`, and you need to pass it to a method that does a specific typecheck for :class:`str`, you can use ``str(nsstring)`` to convert the :class:`~rubicon.objc.api.NSString` to :class:`str`:
+If you have an :class:`~rubicon.objc.api.NSString`, and you need to pass it to a method that does a specific type check for :class:`str`, you can use ``str(nsstring)`` to convert the :class:`~rubicon.objc.api.NSString` to :class:`str`: